Ri0n/QtNote/README.md

 Some features:
 * Quick access to notes from tray menu
 * Internal notes manager to handle multiple notes at once / search notes
-* Support for Tomboy notes
+* Support for Tomboy/Gnote notes
+* Support for markdown
-* Create notes from selection by hotkey
+* Create notes from selection by a hotkey
-* Spell checking
+* Spell checking (hunspell)
 * Cross-platform (tested on Linux and Windows with gcc and Visual Studio)
 * Other: configurable amount of notes in menu. configurable storage path, print note, save note dialog geometry